Sleeping in Airports

 Transit passengers will need to pass through immigration/security to access one of these hotels:

 • Hyatt Regency DFW – Located adjacent to Terminal C. Free 24-hour shuttle service to all DFW terminals.
 Day-use rooms are also available.
-For airport pick-up, use the courtesy phone in the baggage claim area. » Check Rates
+Courtesy phones that could be used for airport pick-up, used to be located in the baggage claim area.

 Hotels near the airport